Vengal Rao: Career

 He initially eventually began his career as a stuntman and he also went onto perform stunt double and dupe sequences for prominent actors Amitabh Bachchan, Rajinikanth, Vijayakanth.
 Some of his notable works as a stunt master came in Rajadhi Raja (1989), Mappillai (1989), Panakkaran (1990) and Captain Prabhakaran (1991).
 However, injuries at shooting sets and location shooting spots frequently derailed his career as a stuntman and hence he decided to focus on acting.
 He sustained critical injuries on his knees and shoulders as a stuntman during fight sequences in film shooting.
 He had worked as a stunt master for nearly 25 years in his career and also worked alongside veteran action stunt choreographer Vikram Dharma during his preliminary years.

 He received minor roles such as henchman, sidekick in his early stages of acting career where he only appears in a single shot sequences which are often less than a minute.
 He and other side comedians such as Bonda Mani, Muthukaalai, Siva Narayana Murthy, Singamuthu, Crane Manohar and Mayilsamy received more attention and popularity from general audience when they regularly combined with Vadivelu in comedy tracks.
 During his film acting career, he has frequently collaborated with senior actor Vadivelu in comedy track sequences and gained fanfare for his screen presence with Vadivelu, although his roles in majority of the film have been limited to a bare minimum as he predominantly appears in film sequences whenever Vadivelu makes his appearance in the film sequences.

-He was known for his performance as a prisoner, albeit in a minor sequence in the film Thalai Nagaram (2006) where he welcomes Vadivelu as his prison mate by portraying a memorable montagesque cult classic "Raa Raa Sarasukku Raa Raa" dialogue which was inspired from Jyothika's performance in the film Chandramukhi.
-He also had a sequence where he bites anyone whoever takes his or her hand from his bald head in the film Cheena Thaana 001 (2007).

 He received an opportunity to act in Naai Sekar Returns soon after his initial recovery from liver and stomach issues which he confronted during June 2022.
 He alongside other side character artists and comedian actors only made sporadic appearances in films ever since Vadivelu lost film acting opportunities as the latter was banned due to lack of work ethic and other controversies.